atomic6-org/ghg/docs-sphinx/source/fire_suppression.rst

     \text{CO}_2\; Equivalent\; Emissions_{gas, E} = GWP_{gas} \cdot EF_{E} \cdot Unit\; Capacity

-This is derived from Section 2.1.2 from [EPA2014FugitiveEmissionsScreening]_.
+This is derived from Section 2.1.2 from [EPA2014_p7]_.

 where :math:`gas` is the fire suppressant gas type, :math:`E` is the type of equipment (either fixed or portable) :math:`GWP_{gas}` is the global warming potential for that :math:`gas`, :math:`EF_{E}` is the emission factor for that equipment type :math:`E`, and :math:`Unit\; Capacity` is the fire suppressant capacity for each piece of equipment.

 ..
-[EPA2014FugitiveEmissionsScreening] EPA, 2014: 2014 EPA Greenhouse Gas Inventory Guidance, Direct Fugitive Emissions from Refrigeration, Air Conditioning, Fire Suppression, and Industrial Gases, pp. 7
+[EPA2014_p7] `EPA, 2014: 2014 EPA Greenhouse Gas Inventory Guidance, Direct Fugitive Emissions from Refrigeration, Air Conditioning, Fire Suppression, and Industrial Gases, pp. 7 <https://www.epa.gov/sites/default/files/2015-07/documents/fugitiveemissions.pdf#page=10>`_

 For fire suppression, the :math:`\text{CO}_2\; Equivalent\; Emissions_{method}` in metric tons is calculated.
 The formula is: